fancytseng/Spring-2021-Smartphone/NetworkCalls/README.md

 5. Call the function when app loads up and get the commodity array

-6. Load the data from the array into the table.
+6. Load the data from the array into the table